ozontech/file.d/plugin/output/README.md

 # Output plugins

 ## devnull
-Plugin provides methods to use in test scenarios:
+Provides API to test pipelines and other plugins.

 [More details...](plugin/output/devnull/README.md)
 ## elasticsearch